Metallica: Lady Gaga Co-Lead Singer, Tribute For Motörhead’s Lemmy Kilmister

 “I think that at a time right now where everything in this country is so divisive, the one thing that everybody could agree on [at the Super Bowl] was that she just nailed it better than anybody ever, so it was awesome.”

 Metallica is a classic heavy metal band that is still active today.
-Founded in 1981, the American band has released ten studio albums until now and it continues to produce hit songs even today.
+Founded in 1981, the American band has released ten studio albums until now, and they continue to produce hit songs even today.

 Lady Gaga reportedly asked to become a member of Metallica despite technical issues during Grammy’s performance. pic.twitter.com/tQSMFR05Uu